Can Betta Fish See in the Dark? The Surprising Truth About Their Night Vision

 – Use a low-wattage bulb or LED aquarium light.
 5-10 watts per gallon is sufficient.
 Avoid bulbs that are too bright or produce a lot of heat.

-– If possible, install a timer to provide a consistent daily cycle of 8-12 hours of light.
-This mimics their natural habitat.
-Complete darkness stresses Bettas.
+– If possible, install an automated plug-in timer to provide a consistent daily cycle of 8 to 12 hours of light.
+This mimics the natural solar architecture of their native habitat.
+Ensure the tank goes completely dark at night, as constant artificial lighting creates deep sensory exhaustion.

 – Position the light to brightly illuminate only certain areas of the tank.
 This creates a gradient of light and shadow that bettas appreciate.